EbonieM2/pdsnd_github/README.md

 EM-PDSND Project 2: Divvy Bikeshare Data

 ### Description
 This project explores Divvy bikeshare data for New York City, Chicago and Washington, DC.
-Choosing a city and month/day filters you are able to view descriptive statistics such as popular stations and trips, frequent travel times, trip duration and usage by gender or birth year.
+Choosing a city and month/day filters you are able to view descriptive statistics such as popular stations and trips, frequent travel times, trip duration and usage by gender/birth year (only available for New York and Chicago).

 ### Files used
 Files include: